Nico-Shock/QemuGUI-nqg-/README.md

 ![nqg vm settings](https://github.com/user-attachments/assets/09ce9b3b-ded8-4824-9b2b-975966fa0275)

-**Make the GUI look different from whatever your GTK3 theme is or overall theme.**
+**Make sure that the GUI can look different from whatever your GTK3 theme is.**

 ## Requirements: